kadena-community/kadena.js/packages/libs/react-ui/CONTRIBUTING.md

 have also have regression testing.
 For visual related testing, this is going to be sufficient for most components.

-> TIP: Import component from @components/... in stories to check that you are
+> TIP: import component from @components/... in stories to check that you are
 > adding new components to the components barrel file

 #### Unit Tests